Does your partner always tell you they are ‘too busy?’

 This suggests that the “too busy” excuse may be a cover for deeper issues in the relationship.

 At what point is this a sign that it is an excuse and not just a one-off situation?

 “If he’s not calling you, it’s because you are not on his mind.
-If he creates expectations for you, and then doesn’t follow through on little things, he will do same for big things.
-Be aware of this and realize that he’s okay with disappointing you…” – Greg Behrendt, He’s Just Not That Into You
+If he creates expectations for you and then doesn’t follow through on little things, he will do the same for big things.
+Be aware of this and realize he’s okay with disappointing you….” – Greg Behrendt, He’s Just Not That Into You